 “As you can see every single person on the panel is against both of the products.
 What other info could you possibly need?
 PMMA is not reversible and I saw a patient today using a walker for the last 2 years after having PMMA.”

 “Once a week I see a patient who went abroad for discount surgery and had problems.
-If you want to be educated and get information seek it from a board certified Plastic Surgeon in the good old USA.
+If you want to be educated and get information seek it from a qualified Plastic Surgeon in the good old USA.
 We may be more expensive, but you know who we are, we have malpractice insurance if you have a problem and we have peer review and usually follow good ethical morals.
 Nothing is approved for injection into the butt for augmentation.”

 “The complications I have seen are horrific, even though not deadly.”